thang310/icinga2/doc/06-distributed-monitoring.md

 The host/service object configuration is located on the master/satellite and the client only needs the CheckCommand object definitions being used there.

+Every endpoint has its own remote check queue.
+The amount of checks executed simultaneously is limited on the endpoint by `MaxConcurrentChecks`.
+Icinga 2 may discard check requests, if the remote check queue is full.

 ![Icinga 2 Distributed Top Down Command Endpoint](images/distributed-monitoring/icinga2_distributed_top_down_command_endpoint.png)

 Advantages: